TritonDataCenter/rfd/rfd/0023/README.md

 manta.git; (b) update collected docs in mantadoc.git; (c) update for publishing in apidocs.joyent.com.git.
 I want to cut out repo (b).

-## longer term

-Longer term #1: The styling of docs on apidocs.joyent.com should move away from the current "bluejoy" theme (for manta docs) and "remora" theme (for others) to the same style as the docs.joyent.com docs.

-Longer term #2: I consider apidocs.joyent.com a bug.
-Joyent is too small to have two separate doc sites.
-There whould be one "docs.joyent.com" with organized publishing of all our content.
-Same opinion for the Manta operator docs at
-<joyent.github.io/manta>.
-IMHO.
-Anyway, that is for another time.

 ## Tickets